-A full year of immersive Spanish language learning through literature, music, poetry, play, and exploration of the Spanish-speaking world.
+A second year of immersive Spanish learning through literature, music, poetry, play, and exploration of the Spanish-speaking world.

-Each week, this curriculum will immerse your family in the Spanish language in a variety of ways:
+Each week, this curriculum will help immerse your family in Spanish in a variety of ways:

 Artists featured in Volume Two: